 Independent play allows time for emotional regulation.
 It allows your child down time to relax uninterrupted.
 Similar to us doing something we love, it can give them time to decompress.
 Independent play and being alone can develop self confidence in children by allowing them freedom.
-Freedom to test hypothesis, try new things and take healthy risks.
 They create ideas, learn about them self and what they like, build on developing skills and most of all they become comfortable with who they are.

 Independent play also helps with attention spans.
 Your child will have more focus since they have to figure things out on their own.
 All of these things make for more confident kids.
 They have a bigger imaginations, better problem solving skills, and can feel proud about what they did, not what you did.
 They can also feel secure knowing they have your support if they need it.

 How do you teach independent play?

 First, manage your expectations!
 Don’t expect your child to want to play alone all the time!
 They do need us to to show them and they may want to show us things.
 Remember that attention span varies especially by age.
 Start with a 5-6 minute attention span; a 3 year old can go up to 8 minutes.
 Younger than that, especially 12-20 months, it can seem impossible.